Capt. Paul Derham

 Hi.
 My name is Ted Bishop and I am one of the skippers of the Mudeford ferry.
 I have been at sea for most of my working life.
 For 38 years I was a commercial fishing skipper working an area which extends from Portland Bill to Beachy Head, sometimes in the kind of weather that would not be described as inviting.
 Five years ago I joined the ferry team with the intention of continuing my working career until I was no longer useful.
 3 years ago I took on a new challenge by deciding to deliver a few motor yachts during the slack periods of the ferry service.
 This has now grown into an extremely busy job and in the past two years I have travelled in excess of 30,000 miles delivering over 140 very expensive new motor yachts to places as far away as Bergen in Norway, Kotka in Finland and Barcelona in the Med.

-Chris is “The Saturday Skipper” who has been regularly at the helm of Josephine and Ferry Dame each year since 1994.
-Born in Tuckton he started driving the passenger boats up and down the River Stour as a teenager before going “deep sea” driving the Boats from Bournemouth Pier to Yarmouth Swanage and Poole.
-After a career in Corporate Banking Chris returned to the area.
-Now semi retired Chris divides his time playing golf at Highcliffe Castle Golf Club, where he and his wife Margaret are Members, sailing their own boat Quink, and driving the United Ferry Headland Belle up and down the River from Tuckton on most Sundays.
-Chris and Margaret also work for Bath Travel escorting passengers on cruises and has clocked up many sea miles and sailed on most of the Seven Seas.
+Chris is “The Saturday Skipper” who has been regularly at the helm of the Josephines and Ferry Dame each year since 1994.
+Born in Tuckton he started driving the passenger boats up and down the River Stour as a teenager before going “deep sea” driving the boats from Bournemouth Pier to Yarmouth, Swanage and Poole.
+After a career in Corporate Banking Chris returned to the area, and part time employment as skipper on both the Mudeford and Christchurch ferries.
+In 2017 Chris teamed with Stephen Bath to produce the RIVER BOOK which chronicles the history of the Ferries and other features of Christchurch Harbour.

 Guy has been working on commercial boats since the age of 12 when he worked as deck hand on local fishing boats and passenger vessels.